 What can I do if I think I’m depressed?

-The symptoms of depression are many and varied.
-Recognising depression when you have MS can be difficult as you may already experience some of the symptoms usually associated with depression such as fatigue, poor concentration and sleep problems.
-The important thing to focus on are changes including:
+Recognising depression when you have MS can be difficult as you may already have some of the symptoms usually associated with depression such as fatigue, poor concentration and sleep problems.
+In the absence of infection or relapse, changes or worsening in those symptoms could be a flag for concern.

 - low mood all the time for at least two weeks